Sri Ramalinga Sowdeswari Amman: Alagu seva

 This ritual derives from the story that King Devadas, the seventh incarnation of Devala, built a beautiful temple for Sowdeshwari.
 He invited Lord Shiva and Parvathi from Srisailam to the temple but on the way Parvathi disappeared in the water as Devadas broke his promise.
 Devadas and his soldiers then wounded themselves with swords and suddenly the goddess appeared and joined them.
 The alagu seva ritual commemorates this event and invokes Sowdeshwari Amman.
 It is performed only by the Devanga people.
 The holy turmeric mixture, pandaram, is applied to the wounds to protect them from infection.
 The celebrants, called veerakumars, strike their bare chests with holy swords in a ritual dance.
 The ritual is also called alagu seva or katthi haakkadhu.

 Jagajathara Dhoddabba

 Jagajathara Dhoddabba is a five-day festival celebrated for Sri Ramalinga Sowdeshwari Amman.

-Sakthi: It is dedicated to the goddess Sakthi – "Irumaneru" clan goddess will be revered for Sakthi function.

-Chamundi: It is dedicated to the goddess Chamundeswari – "Yendhelaaru" clan goddess will be revered for Chamundi function.

-Jyothi: It is dedicated to goddess Jyothi Light – "Ladhiyagaaru" clan goddess will be revered for Maha Jyothi.

-Gundam: The fourth day of the festival is dedicated to the goddess Gundam – "Kappelaaaru" clan goddess will be revered for Gundam.
+The fourth day of the festival is dedicated to the goddess Gundam – "Kappelaaaru" clan goddess will be revered for Gundam.

-The famous chant slogan "Shakthi Chamundi Jyothi amma Baa maa" is used while invoking the goddesses.